 4. Plan a romantic evening at home with no TV and no social media.

-Make a play list for each other — and listen to all the songs together.
-Talk about memories associated with the songs.
-Take selfies if it makes you happy.
+Make a playlist for each other — and listen to all the songs together.
+And dance!
 But cocoon yourself in music and romance and block out the rest of the world until February 15th.